alejaacevedo02/fade_state_drawer_menu/README.md

 ## Getting Started

-Show how to do an animation with Fade_test_app
-Show how to implement the drawer menu with MyHomePage
+Show how to do an animation with Fade_test_app floatingActionButton and how to implement the drawer menu.